vctfence/scrapbee/README.md

 ### Project status

 Currently, the project is considered as a permanent alpha: be prepared for breaking changes, devastating bugs and groundbreaking experiments.
 Please, backup your Firefox profile often.
-Scrapyard also could be incredibly buggy at times, when major internal refactorings are performed, since I have not enough resources for the proper QA, so users are the last frontier of it.
+Scrapyard also could be incredibly buggy at the times of major internal refactorings, since I have not enough resources for the proper QA, so users are the last frontier of it.
 Nevertheless, do not forget to donate if you have a good use of the software.

 ### The current status of cloud support